Link between thermodynamic correlation signatures and superconductivity in twisted trilayer graphene: Methods

 \subsection{Hofstadter spectrum measurement}

 The procedure to measure the correlated Hofstadter spectrum from inverse compressibility experiments is discussed in detail in the Supplement of Ref.~\cite{yu2022correlated}.
-In short, we perform a measurement of d$\mu$/d$n$ as a function of $n$ and $B$ (Fig.~\ref{fig:theta23}\textbf{a}).
+In short, we perform a measurement of d$\mu$/d$n$ as a function of $n$ and $B$ (Extended Data Figure 2\textbf{a}).
 We then integrate d$\mu$/d$n$ across the entire density range for each magnetic field $B$ to obtain $\mu(n, B)$. $N$ points are evenly sampled across the density range.
 This discrete sampling procedure produces an energy spectrum $E(i, B)$, where $i \in [1, 2, ... , N]$.
-Plotting $E(i, B)$ for each $B$ produces the Hofstadter spectrum in Fig.~\ref{fig:theta23}\textbf{c}.
+Plotting $E(i, B)$ for each $B$ produces the Hofstadter spectrum in Extended Data Figure 2\textbf{c}.